By James B. Kelleher

 Like a lot of companies, the world's largest maker of mining and construction equipment has adopted what is known as a "pay-at-risk" compensation system, which ties a percentage of nearly every non-union employee's income to Caterpillar's financial performance.

 In updates to the plan's roughly 60,000 participants, and in quarterly disclosures to investors, Caterpillar said it expects outlays related to the program to be down as much as 40 percent from last year, reflecting sharply reduced payments to employees.

-As U.S. workers pause this weekend to mark Labour Day, more of them than ever before are being required to participate in these alternative pay systems.
-The plans enable companies to have their labour costs more closely track the ups and downs of business cycles - but they also expose employees to those fluctuations.
+As U.S. workers pause this weekend to mark Labor Day, more of them than ever before are being required to participate in these alternative pay systems.
+The plans enable companies to have their labor costs more closely track the ups and downs of business cycles - but they also expose employees to those fluctuations.